 The patterns look a little different from person to person depending on the shape of the head and the position of temporalis, relative to the ear.
 There is a fourth pattern that extends up at an angle away from the ear and toward the back of the head.
-This pattern is less common and does not have sensitive teeth associated to it.
+This pattern is less common and does not have sensitive teeth associated with it.
 I’ll talk about that in another post.

 Temporalis seldom rests and requires a more complete treatment for lasting results.
 Cranial work offers quicker results with longer lasting relief.
 Once the cranial joints are released, focus on static pressure on the coranoid process.
 This is surprisingly effective.
 Save any work on the ropy fibers along side of the head until after wok on the tendon, if it is needed.
 This work should be lightly to avoid iatrogenic displacements in the sutures.
 Ice-n-stretch along this muscle is actually easier and less likely to produce irritation.

-He has written and taught about anatomy, trigger points and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia where he sees clients.
+He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.